paaoogh/Distributed-Computing-ENES-UNAM/README.md

 ```
 And through a `git clone https://github.com/paaoogh/Distributed_Computing_ENES-UNAM.git` on the terminal/command line you will get a local copy of this repository.

-In case you want to see the site used for this project, redirecto yourself to the Wordpress Blog [EONET Plotting](eonetplotting.wordpress.com)
+In case you want to see the site used for this project, redirect yourself to the Wordpress Blog [EONET Plotting](eonetplotting.wordpress.com)

 ## IMPLEMENTATION: HANDLING DATA

+*Important: the current EONET metadata version moved from 2.1 to 3, although the first one is still available, I am working with version 3.*

 The version with which we will be working is version 3, but version 2.1 is still available.